ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lectures/lect11.md

 # Inheritance and Exceptions

 * We can create a hierarchy of exceptions that inherit from a base class.
-* If an object is thrown and a catch block with on of its base classes is reached,
+* If an object is thrown and a catch block with one of its base classes is reached...
-	* then the exception handler within the base class' catch block is executed.
+	* then the code within the base class' catch block is executed.

 ## Example: